litenova/LiteBus/README.md

 dotnet add package LiteBus.Extensions.MicrosoftDependencyInjection
 ```

-and configure the LiteBus as below in the `ConfigureServices` method of `Startup.cs`:
+and configure each module of LiteBus as needed in the `ConfigureServices` method of `Startup.cs`:

 ```c#
 services.AddLiteBus(builder =>